 IC74163 Integrated Presettable Synchronous 4-bit Modulo-16 Up counter.
 The IC is a synchronous counter as all 4 flip-flops are integrated into the same chip & they receive the same clock pulse (clock signal).
 The IC74163 is a completely programmable binary counter due to its four preset inputs, which allow it to begin counting with any loaded input by sending a low signal to the load pin.
 For cascading counters with n-bit synchronous counting, a ripple-carry (RC) output terminal is provided.
 IC 74163, 74193 74161, etc. are 4-bit binary counters. & IC 7490, 74160, 74190, etc. are the decade counter chips.
-Find most basic details about the counter circuit on Decade counter IC7490.
+Find the most basic details about the counter circuit on Decade counter IC7490.

 Features of IC74163: